-You can find the amount of net loss you have to bring forward on the loss letter we sent you after your 2013 notice of assessment or return acknowledgement.
-If you don't have a loss letter, contact us and we'll send it to you.
+You can find the amount of net loss you have to bring forward on the "Loss/excess imputation credits carried forward" letter we sent you after your 2014 notice of assessment or return acknowledgement.
+If you don't have this letter, contact us and we'll send it to you.

-Add up all net losses to be brought forward to 2014 and print the total in Box 25A.
+Add up all net losses to be brought forward to 2015 and print the total in Box 25A.
 Print the net loss amount you can claim this year in Box 25B.